 Robin Kuriakose, MD

-Robin Kuriakose MD is a fellowship-trained ophthalmologist specializing in advanced corneal transplant techniques (DMEK and DSAEK), traditional and laser-assisted refractive cataract surgery, and laser vision correction (LASIK/PRK).
+Robin Kuriakose MD is a board-certified fellowship-trained ophthalmologist specializing in advanced corneal transplant techniques (DMEK and DSAEK), traditional and laser-assisted refractive cataract surgery, and laser vision correction (LASIK/PRK).
 He also treats ocular conditions ranging from dry eye and corneal disorders to diabetes and glaucoma.

 Dr. Kuriakose is passionate about mentorship, technology, and innovation.
 He has developed mobile applications and websites to aid fellow ophthalmologists as well as patients, and has over two dozen medical publications.
 He is excited to live in the Bay Area and embrace the culture and cuisine of the West Coast.
 He is eager to educate and treat his patients so they can live their life with greater clarity.